 - Image: Does the Member present as a calm rational service member that can keep a level head and conduct service in a respectful manner.
 Do you see them doing this during service work in Cocaine Anonymous.
-Is there knowledge recognizable by members of the fellowship?
+Is their knowledge recognizable by members of the fellowship?
 Image is different from that of reputation.
 Reputation is about what people think of someone, image is how they present themselves.

 - Reputation: Do members of the fellowship respect the persons knowledge in regards to service work.
 Do members turn to them for help in solving issues or for experience in service?

 - Willingness to learn: A service member is never done learning how to do service work, about our traditions, concepts or other aspects.
 Does the person maintain a willingness to continue to learn more from their service members and other service members with more experience?